Wim-Wlk/Wim-Wlk/README.md

 - 👀 I’m interested in Automotive Sports
 - 🌱 I’m currently learning Java
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I have 2 3d Printers
+- ⚡ Fun fact: I have 2 3d Printers that i dont use

 <!---
 Wim-Wlk/Wim-Wlk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.